ziobron/LogicalImages/README.md

 ```

 **Assumptions:**
-3 field values - UNKNOWN, BLACK, WHITE with their representations in ASCII characters, values  wartości configured in the text file.
+3 field values - UNKNOWN, BLACK, WHITE with their representations in ASCII characters, values configured in the text file.
-Maksimum number given in row or column: 99
+Maximum number given in row or column: 99

 **Required functionalities**, that must be met in this order: